Tinkerforge/brickd/README.rst

  src\build_data\windows\msvc_uwp\brickd_uwp.sln

-The project file build a UWP app that has been successfully tested on a Raspberry Pi running Windows 10 IoT Core with Bricks connected to USB.
+The project file builds a UWP app that has been successfully tested on a Raspberry Pi running Windows 10 IoT Core with Bricks connected to USB.
 But there is a currently unsolved problem with USB device detection::